 Simplify the Process

 On our farm it’s important that we provide the most natural environment for all our animals, this includes all the birds.
-We do our research first to discover the best natural environment; most of the time this means less work.
+We do our research first to discover the best environment.
 Some of the set ups we use for the quail may take more effort to establish, but the long term effort decreases.

 - Hardiest of all Quail breeds.